Dungyichao/PeriodicScheduler_Semaphore/README.md

 ### 3.2 Implement Stack, Thread Control Block and Context Switch <br />
 #### 3.2.1 Stack <br />
-We initialize a 2D array, and each element datatype is int32_t.
+We initialize a 2D array names TCB_STACK, and each element datatype is int32_t.
 ```c++
 #define NUM_OF_THREADS  3
 #define STACKSIZE   100